KaliedaRik/Scrawl-canvas/docs/reference/sc-groups-cells.md

 ### Add artefact/entity objects to Group objects, and remove them
 Artefact/entity objects can be added to, and removed from, a Group object after it has been created by using the following functions:
-+ `group.addArtefacts(item, item, ...)` - where each item may be the Artefact/entity object's `name` attribute value, or the Artefact/entity object itself.
++ `group.addArtefacts(item, item, ...)` - associate the artefact/entity object with the Group object, where each item may be the Artefact/entity object's `name` attribute value, or the Artefact/entity object itself.
++ `group.moveArtefactsIntoGroup(item, item, ...)` - similar to `addArtefacts`, except the artefact/entity objects being associated with the Group object will at the same time disassociate from any Group object they currently associate with.
-+ `group.removeArtefacts(item, item, ...)` - arguments as described above.
++ `group.removeArtefacts(item, item, ...)` - the opposite of `addArtefacts`; here each artefact/entity object will disassociate itself from the Group object.
++ `group.clearArtefacts()` - the Group object instructs all of its associated artefact/entity objects to disassociate from it.

 These operations have to be invoked on the Group object itself; SC does not supply convenience functions for the Stack artefact or Cell object to feed through arguments to their *namesake* Group objects.